Maybe your sister’s husband was picked up in San Bernardino a few hours ago by the police and they plan to transfer him to an immigration jail.

 Florence, Arizona 85232

 Be aware, however, your relative could be sent anywhere.
-For example, San Bernardino clients could be sent to the El Centro detention facilities.
+For example, San Bernardino clients could be sent to the El Centro ICE facilities.
+And there are times your family member might get moved to a different jail multiple times in multiple states, to detention centers in Arizona, Texas, or New Mexico.

-Since the Department of Homeland Security continues to build new detention facilities and closes older ones, click here for the link for the online Immigration and Customs Enforcement (ICE) Detention Facility Locator.
+Since the Department of Homeland Security continues to build new detention facilities and closes older ones, click here for the link for the complete list of currently-opened detention centers via the Online U.S. Immigration And Customs Enforcement (ICE) Detention Facility Locator.